Agora (programming language)

 Agora is a reflective, prototype-based, object-oriented programming language that is based exclusively on message passing and not delegation.
-Agora was intended to show that even subject to that limit, it is possible to build a full object-oriented language that features inheritance, cloning and reflective operators.
+Agora was intended to show that even subject to that limit, it is possible to build a full object-oriented language that features inheritance, cloning, and reflective operators.

 Overview

 The idea is that an object is fully encapsulated and can only be subject to message passing.
 But seen from the inside of the object, the object knows all about its own structures.
-It is therefore perfectly capable of cloning and extending itself.
-This is accomplished by special methods called cloning methods and mixin methods.
+It is therefore fully able to clone and extend itself.
+This is accomplished by special methods named cloning methods and mixin methods.